Lotte World Tower

-Lotte World Tower, is a 123-story, 555 m supertall skyscraper, located in Sincheon-dong, Songpa District, Seoul, South Korea.
+Lotte World Tower is a 123-story, 555 m supertall skyscraper, located in Sincheon-dong, Songpa District, Seoul, South Korea.
 It is the sixth-tallest building in the world, the tallest in OECD countries and in South Korea, and also the first in South Korea to be over 100 stories tall.
 It was the fifth-tallest in the world when completed.
 The tower opened to the public on April 3, 2017.

-A "Sky Bridge Tour" is located on the roof of Lotte World Tower at 541 m, which is the total height of One World Trade Center in New York City, the tallest building in the United States.
+A "Sky Bridge Tour" is located on the roof of Lotte World Tower at 541 m, which is about the same height of One World Trade Center in New York City (1776 ft), the tallest building in the United States.

 History

 After 13 years of planning and site preparation, the tower gained final approval to start construction by the government in November 2010 and the first groundbreaking activities of piling and frame assembly were observed at the construction site in March 2012.

 On December 31, 2015, the LED-pixels of the façade displayed the number "2016".

 On April 3, 2017, Lotte shot off fireworks to celebrate the tower's official opening.